Winner of the Theatre503 Playwriting Award 2014

 Directed by Paul Robinson, designed by Max Dorey with lighting design by Sally Ferguson, original music by Olly Fox and sound design by Max Perryment.

-We were delighted to be joined by David Fielder and Nigel Hastings in the roles of Michael and Jeff for the 2016 tour.
-Sadly, David Fielder is unable to reprise his role for the 2017 tour due to other work commitments.
+We were delighted to be joined by David Fielder and Nigel Hastings in the roles of Michael and Jeff for the 2016 tour and by Finlay Welsh in the role of Michael for the 2017 tour.

 And Then Come The Nightjars is published by Nick Hern Books and available on Amazon